 Do you feel that the life dance with your partner has lost its rhythm?
 Has the connection for friendship and communication eroded or become non existent?
 When the flow of this sacred dance is disrupted, arguments escalate, understanding each other diminishes, and all of a sudden we feel we have lost our best friend.
 The undercurrent of the this rhythm loss can stem from life events such as big changes, addictions, infidelity, traumatic events, family issues, to list a few.
 These life issues can breed feelings of increased fear, anxiety, depression, shame, and anger.
 When this happens, perspective gets narrow and less expansive.
 This can drive behavior in ineffective ways.

-I, Kimberlee Daughtry, am an LPC- S (Licensed Professional Counselor Supervisor).
-I hold certifications in EMDR and RPT (Registered Play Therapy).
-These certifications offer me a deeper well to draw from in selecting unique ways for a couple to externalize and process the undercurrents; both separate and in conjunction with Gottman exercises.
+Kimberlee Daughtry, is an LPC- S (Licensed Professional Counselor Supervisor).
+She hold certifications in EMDR and RPT (Registered Play Therapy).
+These certifications offer her a deeper well to draw from in selecting unique ways for a couple to externalize and process; both separate and in conjunction with Gottman exercises.